PigeonProtocolConsortium/pigeon-go-cli/ruby_tutorial.md

 # => nil
 ```

 Now I can create a new draft.
 I am going to create a new `garden_diary` for a fictitious gardening app.
 In my gardening app, I expect every `garden_diary` message to have a `message_text` entry in its body.
-We can add that now, also.
+We can add that now.

 ```ruby
 db.new_draft(kind: "garden_diary", body: {"message_text" => "Tomato plant looking healthy."})
 # => #<Pigeon::Draft:0x000056160b63da68 @author="NONE", @body={"message_text"=>"\"Tomato plant looking healthy.\""}, @depth=-1, @kind="garden_diary", @lipmaa="NONE", @prev="NONE", @signature="NONE">
 ```

-A couple notes here:
+A few notes about this draft message:

  * `"garden_diary` is the message `kind`.
 This is definable by application developers and helps determine the type of message we are dealing with.
 A fictitious diary app might have other entries such as `"status_update"` or `"photo_entry"`.
-It really just depends on the application you are building.
+It depends on the application you are building.
  * Notice that my hash used string keys for the `"message_text"` body entry.
-You can only use strings for key / value pairs (no symbols or numbers).
+You can only use strings for key / value pairs (no `:symbols` or numbers).
 Later on we will learn how to attach files to messages.
  * The `body:` part is optional.
 I could have called `db.new_draft(kind: "garden_diary")` and added key / value pairs to the body later.

 Oops!
 Speaking of adding entries to a draft's body, it looks like I forgot something.
 In my fictitious gardening app, a `garden_diary` entry doesn't just have a `"message_text"`, it also has a `"current_mood"` entry.
 Luckily, it is easy to add keys to unpublished drafts.
 Let's add the key now: